KimsanMak/Python-Online_Grocery/README.md

-# Data Analysis of Instacart Online Online Grocery Business Using Python
+# Instacart Online Online Grocery

 ## Overview
 This repository contains some examples of Python scripts that I used to analyse the customer segmentation of an online grocery store for sales and marketing strategies.
 I conducted data exploratory and analysis using Python.

 ## Objective
-Analysis of sales and customer data, and recommend strategies for better customer segmentation.
+Analysed sales and customer data, and recommended strategies for better customer segmentation.

 Key questions to be answered:
 1. When are the busiest days of the week and the busiest hours of the day?
 On order to fine-tune the advertisement scheduling.